blinkmobile/bm-identity.js/README.md

 #### login

 If no LoginOptions are passed, a browser based login process will start.
+This is how users can login using a social account e.g. Google.

 ```js
 login (options: LoginOptions) => Promise{String}